matzsoft/adventofcode/tools/adventOfCode/README.md

 1. Creates a Swift Package Manager structure within the day12 directory.
 1. Copies day12.swift into the correct part of the Sources directory as main.swift.
 1. Copies all the library files into place beside main.swift.
-1. Copies the stock Package.swift to patches/day12/Package.swift.
+1. Copies the stock Package.swift to stock-Package.swift.
-1. If patches/day12/Package.patch exists, use `patch` to update the live Package.swift.
+1. If day12.patch exists, use `patch` to update the live Package.swift.
 1. Opens the package in Xcode.

 ### Close subcommand